crash1115/5e-training/README.md

 - English
 - Korean

-If you'd like to contribute, please get in touch with me or create a pull request with your translations.
-For existing translations, new keys may get added as the module is update.
-If this is the case, you'll be able to find a .json file with all the newly added, untranslated keys in the `lang/missing` directory.
+If you'd like to contribute, please get in touch with me or create a pull request (use the `dev` branch) with your translations.
+For existing translations, new keys may get added as the module is updated so keep checking back to make sure you're up to date.

 ## Compatibility
 ### Supported Modules